 Tibetan Tales for Little Buddhas by Naomi C. Rose

-Three folk tales are presented in this illustrated book that reflects Buddhist teachings: Yeshi’s Luck, Jomo and the Dakini Queen, and Chunda’s Wisdom Quest.
+Three folk tales are presented in this illustrated book that reflect Buddhist teachings: Yeshi’s Luck, Jomo, and the Dakini Queen, and Chunda’s Wisdom Quest.
 The Dalai Lama says in the book’s forward that these are folk stories once told in Tibet.
 Yeshi’s Luck will be familiar to those who read Zen Shorts.
 I refer to this as the Good Luck/Bad Luck story.
 Jomo and the Daikini Queen is a kind of Buddhist Cinderella story.
 Finally, Chunda’s Wisdom Quest is another Yeti tale of compassion. [bilingual Tibetan picture book, for ages 7 and up]

-Tibetan Tales from the Top of the world by Naomi C. Rose
+Tibetan Tales from the Top of the World by Naomi C. Rose

 This second collection of Tibetan stories has three more: Prince Jampa’s Surprise, Sonam, and the Stolen Cow, and Tashi’s Gold.
 Prince Jampa’s Surprise is a story about bias.
 Sonam and the Stolen Cow teaches owning up to past mistakes.
 Tashi’s Gold warns against greed. [bilingual Tibetan picture book, for ages 7 and up]

-Favorite Children’s Stories from China and Tibet by Lotta Carswell Hume, illustrated by Lo Koon-chiu
+Favorite Children’s Stories from China and Tibet by Lotta Carswell Hume, illustrated by Lo Koon-Chiu

 I love this series by Tuttle Publishing that takes folk stories from different countries and presents them with beautiful illustrations in an authentic way.
 Some of these stories will be familiar such as the Chinese Cinderella story, reputedly to be the original one that preceded the European versions that we know today.
 You will also find animal trickster tales as well as the Tibetan creation story. [picture book, ages 5 and up]

-Buddha at Bedtime: Tales of Love and Wisdom for You to Read with Your Child to Enchant, Enlighten and Inspire by Dharmachari Nagaraja
+Buddha at Bedtime: Tales of Love and Wisdom for You to Read with Your Child to Enchant, Enlighten, and Inspire by Dharmachari Nagaraja

 This is part of a trilogy of Buddhist folk tales for children that takes ancient stories and retells them in a modern way.
 It’s not my favorite series as I prefer the original stories such as the ones in Favorite Children’s Stories from China and Tibet.
 I also don’t love the illustrations in this series.
 However, if you run of out Tibetan stories and your children clamor for more, this would be a good bet. [picture book, ages 4 and up]